rnoeliab/WRF-GHG-Prepy/README.md

     )

 ```
-Finally,

-- Run the script in the environment "vprm" :
+* Thirdly - run the script in our created environment :

 ```
 $ python download_gfas_fire.py